2015 Green Bay Packers season

 The 2015 season was the Green Bay Packers' 95th in the National Football League (NFL), their 97th overall and their 10th under head coach Mike McCarthy.
 With a Week 15 win over the Oakland Raiders, the Packers clinched a playoff spot for the seventh consecutive season, but failed to win their fifth consecutive NFC North title after a Week 17 loss to the Minnesota Vikings.
-As a result, the fifth-seeded Packers traveled to Washington to face the fourth-seeded Redskins in the wild card round.
+As a result, the 5th seed Packers traveled to Washington to face the 4th seed Redskins in the wild card round.
 They beat the Redskins 35–18, and then traveled to Arizona for a rematch against the second-seeded Arizona Cardinals, where the Packers' season ended as they lost to the Cardinals in overtime, 26–20.
 One highlight of the Packers' season was a stunning come-from-behind victory over their division rivals Detroit Lions, which resulted in a 61-yard game-winning Hail Mary pass from quarterback Aaron Rodgers to tight end Richard Rodgers as time expired.

 Although the Packers finished the season with a 10–6 record and made the playoffs, their offense struggled throughout the entire season after Jordy Nelson suffered a torn ACL in the preseason.
 The team started the season 6–0, but went 4–6 in their next 10 games.
 Second year wide receiver Davante Adams struggled throughout the season, leading for calls to give snaps to Jeff Janis.
 The offense finished the season 23rd in yards, their worst since Lindy Infante’s final season.